vihaan101/Nipah-Polymerase-Inhibitor/HOW_I_BUILT_THIS.md

 ## 2. Phase 1: Establishing the Ground Truth

 ### The Problem of Structure
-I started out trying to use **Homology Modeling**—basically guessing the Nipah structure by looking at its cousin, the Measles virus.
+I started out trying to use **Homology Modeling** - basically guessing the Nipah structure by looking at its cousin, the Measles virus.
 It seemed like a good shortcut, but I realized pretty quickly that "guessing" wasn't good enough.
 Homology models often have uncertainties of >2.0 Å in side-chain positioning.
 In an allosteric pocket, being off by 2 Å is like trying to unlock a door with the wrong key.

 So I scrapped the models and switched to the newly released **Cryo-EM data (PDB: 9KNZ)**.
 Since this is experimental data derived from actual electron density maps, it gave me a "ground truth" coordinate system to start from.